lady-h-world/My_Garden/reading_pages/YinYang/ts2.md

 </p>

 We often start to check the stationary of the original time series.
 Let's take a look at the stationary analysis on our sales data.
-* Looking at the rolling mean and rolling standard deviation, some people might think it looks constant while other won't, this is why the visualization only provides an idea and we need to look into more statistical details.
+* Looking at the rolling mean and rolling standard deviation, some people might think it looks constant while others won't, this is why the visualization only provides an idea and we need to look into more statistical details.
 * Looking at ADF test's output, we often compare the "test statistic" value with the critical values.
 When the absolutive "test statistic" value is larger, the data is more likely to be stationary.
-In this case, we can see, the absolute "test statistic" is 4.387308 and it's larger than the absolute "critical value 1%", so this time series has 99% confidence to be differencing stationary.
+In this case, we can see, the absolute "test statistic" is 4.387308 and it's larger than 3.438893, the absolute "critical value 1%", so this time series has 99% confidence to be differencing stationary.
 * Same idea applies to KPSS test's output.
 The absolute "test statistic" value is 0.380510, it's larger than the absolute "critical value 10%" but smaller than the "absolute critical value 5%", so this time series has 90% confidence to be trending stationary.

 <p align="left">